LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Dialogs/disambiguation-dialogs.md

 #### If I must set the dialog's Match Threshold to Fair Plus, what are the other options for?

 The other options for the **Match Threshold** dialog setting are for users still using the legacy version of our LivePerson NLU engine.
 Still on LivePerson (Legacy)?
-See [here](intent-manager-natural-language-understanding-liveperson-nlu-engine.html#benefits-of-liveperson-over-liveperson-legacy) for the many benefits of switching to the LivePerson engine.
+There are [many benefits](intent-manager-natural-language-understanding-liveperson-nlu-engine.html#benefits-of-liveperson-over-liveperson-legacy) of switching over to the LivePerson engine.